 He is currently at the helm of his own Venture at Pickle Restaurant Eating house & Bar on Camden street, Dublin 2.

-“Many of my influences in the creation of my recipes come from my father.
-He has a fantastic imagination when it came to cooking and I have yet to taste food quite like it.
+“Many of my influences in the creation of my recipes come from my mother.
+She has a fantastic imagination when it came to cooking and I have yet to taste food quite like it.
 In the kitchen, I found the answers to all my curiosities,” says Indian born chef Sunil Ghai".

 His home city of Gwalior was an ideal starting point for an aspiring chef.
 Known as the city of music it boasts over 400 years of royal music patronage which also brought with it the best cuisine from every corner of the nation.
 Sunil's first passion in life was cricket followed by his mother's first love – cooking.
 "The wonderful thing about growing up in Gwalior was the eclectic influences all around you.
 It’s a melting pot of culinary delights from all over the many different regions of India,” says Sunil.

 He graduated from the Gwalior Catering in 1996.
 He also gained an Economics' degree in 1996.
 While studying for both qualifications The Oberoi Hotel Group recruited him as a trainee chef in 1995.
 He remained there for five years covering all aspects and regions of Indian cuisine.

 Sunil’s food philosophy is inspired by the rich culinary traditions of the sub-continent, reworked in an enticingly traditional.
 The very best local, fresh ingredients, the world’s finest spices, and the talent of the pickle team combine to meet the challenge of creating beautiful & tasty plate of food.